iAmNathanJ/file-pluck/README.md

 Returns a promise that resolves to an array of strings. `file` can be a string value or an array of string values.
 Globs work, so feel free to mix and match as necessary, e.g. `pluckFile(['*.html', 'main.css'])`

 **filePluck.pairUp(array)** `array`
-Maps an input array to an array of JS objects, key value pairs.
+Maps an input array to an array of JS objects (key/value pairs).

 **filePluck.writeJSON(file, object)** `promise.then(object => {})`
 Writes a javascript object to a json file, returns a promise that resolves to the input object.